venetisgr/ann_boost/README.md

 ### Datasets

-The datasets used in this paper are wine, iris, MNIST, Cifar32 and Fashion MNIST.The later can demonstrate the effectiveness of the proposed approach.
+The datasets used in this paper are the Wine, Iris, MNIST, Cifar32 and Fashion MNIST.The later can demonstrate the effectiveness of the proposed approach.

 ### Models